horsepress/browserSearchShortcuts/README.md

 These are both useful and a pain to edit, replicate and distribute manually, hence this project.

+**The Google Chrome database is now encypted, so this won't work in Chrome any more.**

 See e.g. http://kb.mozillazine.org/Using_keyword_searches  or http://lifehacker.com/5476033/how-to-set-keyword-bookmarks-in-google-chrome for details.

 ![Sample keyword](http://winaero.com/blog/wp-content/uploads/2014/04/Italian-bread-address-bar.png)